-Known as the Panic of 1873, the furor that spread across both Canada and the U.S. was a result of the bank overextending itself in completing the Northern Pacific Railway (NPR).
+Known as the “Panic of 1873,” the furor spread across both Canada and the U.S. as a result of the firm overextending itself in an effort to finish the Northern Pacific Railway (NPR).

-After an exhausting Civil War, the U.S. began looking for opportunities to expand.
-Eventually, Cooke focused his attention on resurrecting the NPR.
-He was able to successfully lobby U.S. Congress to facilitate his grand plan to finance the railway’s construction, and the first tracks of America’s second trans-continental railroad were laid.

-But as construction continued, it became clear that more money would be needed to cover rising costs.
+As the U.S. began looking for opportunities to expand, Cooke focused his attention on resurrecting the NPR.
+He was able to successfully lobby U.S. Congress to facilitate his grand plan to finance the railway’s construction, and the first tracks of America’s second transcontinental railroad were laid; however, as construction continued, it became clear more money would be needed to cover rising costs.

 Cooke’s optimism for the costly project exceeded his firm’s ability to pay for it, leading to its failure.